Krishnamacharyan Viniyoga & Yoga with Elise, my journey...

 Desikachar established the Krishnamacharya Yoga Mandarim in Chennai , India in 1976 as a tribute to his father.

 For more info on Krishnamacharyan yoga explore the organizations website by clicking on the following links:

 The onward jouney

 The journey of yoga and exploring of the self in continuous, therefore it is vital for me to continue to study and learn so I can pass this learning onto my students.
-As well as continuous mentoring, ongoing training and seminars, my wish is to continue my training to become a qualified yoga therapist.
+As well as continuous mentoring, ongoing training and seminars, I am currently engaged in a 1000 hr over 3 years, training to become a qualified yoga therapist.
 On my website you can find some of the books and items which have been so helpful to me along my personal journey.
 All proceeds from sales from this site will help sustain my onward Yoga training journey.